codemix/yii2-dockerized/README.md

 ## 1.1 Base Image

-The core idea of this template is that you build a bespoke docker base image for your application that meets your project's exact requirements.
+The core idea of this template is that you build a bespoke **base image** for your application that meets your project's exact requirements.
 This image
 contains: